Skip to main content

 Family Information Service

-Cardiff Council's Family Information Service is designed to make it easy for parents to find all of the information they need about a broad range of services for children including a searchable childcare database.
-The Family Information Service Team are on hand to provide additional information, advice, guidance and support if you cannot find what you are looking for on their website or you need more detailed information.
-You can contact them on +44 (0)29 2035 1700.
+Cardiff Council’s Family Information Service is designed to make it easy for parents to find all of the information they need about a broad range of services for children including a searchable childcare database.
+The Family Information Service Team provide additional information, advice, guidance and support if you cannot find what you are looking for on their website or you need more detailed information.

 Private nurseries

-For a list of private nurseries in the Cardiff area visit the Childcare website.
+Visit the Childcare website for a list of private nurseries in the Cardiff area.

 Childminders

-Childminders work form home providing childcare to children of various ages.
+Childminders work from home, providing childcare to children of various ages.
 Childminders must be registered and inspected regularly.
-For information go to the Welcome to Cardiff Council website.
+You can find more information about childminders on the Cardiff Council website.

 The Government has information about bringing a pet into the UK.